isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 \*Calibration and consensus meetings could be conducted in-person or via teleconferencing depending on national posture on the pandemic at the point of meeting.

-**Requirements:**
+**Requirements:**&nbsp;

 1. Senior School Principal, Supt, Branch Head and/or extensive experience as school leader
-2. Assessors should have a wealth of school experience  in order to understand the developmental needs of students from the defined student segments\*.
+2. Assessors should have a wealth of school experience&nbsp; in order to understand the developmental needs of students from the defined student segments\*.
 They would minimally be Principal of one or more schools of varying profiles (Pri/Sec).
-They would have the professional knowledge to recognise schools that have demonstrated effective, sustained and innovative efforts in uplifting disadvantaged students from the defined student segments.
-They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.
+They would have the professional knowledge to recognise schools that have demonstrated effective, sustained and innovative efforts in uplifting disadvantaged students from the defined student segments.&nbsp; They should also be comfortable in working with ICT tools (Excel, Word, PDF, Zoom/MS-Teams) which are used during the assessment process.

-\*Defined student segments refer to disadvantaged students from low income families, at-risk students as well as learners requiring educational support.
+\*Defined student segments refer to disadvantaged students from low income families, at-risk students as well as learners requiring educational support.&nbsp;

 **Period of Engagement:**